 And Thailand was amazing.
 Exciting.
 Exhilarating.
 I bounced around nomadically throughout Southeast Asia for a few months.
 But around month 4, I started to feel that nagging again.
 Not often.
 And not loudly.
 Certainly not enough to keep me up but at night.
 But it was a slight pang.
 A feeling of discontentment.
 Existential dread.
 With a hint of restlessness.
 Not for long, and not everyday, but often enough to give me pause.

 Sure, I’m happy now, but, what if I never want to settle?
 How will I ever find a partner if I can’t stay in a place longer than a few minutes?
 What if I bounce around, nomadically, forever, never being able to truly call a place home?
 What if I never form a deep, close relationship again?

-And on top of that: how dare you complain or feel unhappy for one minute?
+And on top of that, my own judgemental inner voice joined in: how dare you complain or feel unhappy for one minute?
 You get to travel around the world, taking pictures, and doing pretty much whatever you want, within reason.
 What is wrong with you?
 Will you ever be satisfied with anything?